Enagi Nataraj

 Enagi Nataraj was an Indian actor of film, television and stage.
 He was a son of actor Enagi Balappa.

 Early life

-He was born to the couple Enagi Balappa and Laxmidevi.
-Enagi Nataraj made his first appearance as a child in the play Basaveshwara Mahatme.
+Nataraj was born to the couple Enagi Balappa and Laxmidevi.
+He made his first appearance as a child in the play Basaveshwara Mahatme.
 He was a student of the Rudrakshi Math's hostel in Belagavi.
 Nataraj worked in business for a small period of time before resuming his entertainment career.
 For more than a decade, he worked for film director T. S. Nagabharana.